Taokt/Quest2ROS2/README.md

 - Update `namespace` (e.g. replace `bh_robot` with your namespace).

 ### Notes

 - Create a separate package for message types, otherwise `quest2ros2` cannot find them.
 - If the robot arm jitters during control, recalibrate the robot’s sensors.

+- ## Debugging and Simulation
+### VR Input Simulator:ros2quest.py

+he file ros2quest.py is a VR Input Simulator.
+It publishes fixed input and velocity data (OVR2ROSInputs and Twist) at 1 Hz for testing purposes, allowing you to debug your control logic without the VR headset connected.

+### How to run

+`ros2 run q2r_bringup ros2quest.py`